Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Systematic effects

-\tc{The number of pixels triggered for each energy is larger than the request of more than 2 pixels.
-So} only at the lowest energy of $6$ keV (see Figure~\ref{fig:NPixels}), could we expect some bias.
+\item[-] The number of pixels triggered for each energy is much larger than the requested threshold of 2 pixels and only at the lowest energy of $6$ keV (see Figure~\ref{fig:NPixels}), could we expect some bias.

-Understanding and improving the simulations to reproduce measurements presented here is an important task for the future.